bradietilley/laravel-css-inliner/README.md

 #### Option: Automatically parse Laravel email (or don't automatically parse Laravel email)

 You may wish to conditionally enable or disable the CSS Inliner for mail sent from Laravel (via `Mail::send()`).
 To do this, we can leverage the `emailListener` option.
-Default is `true` (and as such will automatically convert CSS found in your emails sent from Laravel).
+Default is `true` (and as such will automatically convert CSS classes found in your emails sent from Laravel).

 ```php
 use LaravelCssInliner\Facades\CssInline;